-The District will annually sample the water levels in at least five monitoring wells within the District and will determine the five-year water level averages based on the samples taken.
+The District will annually measure the water levels in at least five monitoring wells within the District and will determine the five-year water level averages based on the measurements taken.
 The District will compare the five-year water level averages to the corresponding five-year increment of its Desired Future Conditions in order to track its progress in achieving the Desired Future Conditions.

-The District's Annual Report will include the water level samples taken each year for the purpose of measuring water levels to assess the District's progress towards achieving its Desired Future Conditions.
-Once the District has obtained water level samples for five consecutive years and is able to calculate water level averages over five-year periods thereafter, the District will include a discussion of its comparison of water level averages to the corresponding five-year increment of its Desired Future Conditions in order to track its progress in achieving its Desired Future Conditions.
+The District's Annual Report will include the water level measurements taken each year to assess the District's progress towards achieving its Desired Future Conditions.
+Once the District has obtained water level measurements for five consecutive years and is able to calculate water level averages over five-year periods thereafter, the District will include a discussion of its comparison of water level averages to the corresponding five-year increment of its Desired Future Conditions in order to track its progress in achieving its Desired Future Conditions.